MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/teams-conversational-ai/ai-ux.md

 # Build custom engine agent user experience

 A custom engine agent is designed to transform the way we interact with systems.
-For user experience (UX) designers and developers, creating an outstanding UX is crucial to fully harness its potential.
-This article details the necessary steps, principles, and considerations for crafting intuitve, user-centered interfaces that seamlessly integrate AI capabilities.
+For UX designers and developers, crafting an exceptional user experience is essential to unlocking its full potential.
+This article details the necessary steps, principles, and considerations for crafting intuitive, user-centered interfaces that seamlessly integrate AI capabilities.

-The primary goals of creating an excellent user experience include simplifying complex tasks, boosting productivity, and providing a personalized experience through adaptive learning.
+The primary goals of creating excellent user experience include simplifying complex tasks, boosting productivity, and providing a personalized experience through adaptive learning.

 ## What is a custom engine agent?